Accepting Evolution Is More Important Than Understanding It

 This misconception hinges on a misunderstanding of evolution itself.
 Scientists don’t say that humans evolved from modern apes.
 There is no species today that is the ancestor of another species.
 Your cousin isn’t an ancestor of yours – you share a different common ancestor, one that still might be able to be defined biologically as an “ape”.
 But apes didn’t “become” humans.
 Crocodiles didn’t “become” ducks.
 Your cousin didn’t “become” you.
 In all cases, they are relatives that are descended from another ancestor.
 The famous “March of Progress” image depicting a monkey turning into a human doesn’t actually depict evolution, even though it will undoubtedly flood any google image search of “evolution”.
 These types of images only confuse the issue by presenting evolution as something that it isn’t (which is why I’m not including the image here).

-• Evolution refers only to the change in existing populations over time.
+The change in existing populations over time.
+That’s it.

 Return to Top